gruntwork-io/terragrunt-infrastructure-live-example/README.md

 1. `cd` into the region folder (e.g. `cd non-prod/us-east-1`).
 1. Configure the password for the MySQL DB as an environment variable: `export TF_VAR_master_password=(...)`.
-1. Run `terragrunt plan-all` to see all the changes you're about to apply.
+1. Run `terragrunt run-all plan` to see all the changes you're about to apply.
-1. If the plan looks good, run `terragrunt apply-all`.
+1. If the plan looks good, run `terragrunt run-all apply`.

 ### Testing the infrastructure after it's deployed